Multiparameter estimation with an array of entangled atomic sensors

 For nonlocal parameter combinations, this requires nonlocal squeezing in a corresponding superposition of sensor modes.
 For example, if the whole sensor array is prepared in a squeezed state of the global spin $\mathbf{S}=\sum_{k=1}^M\mathbf{S}_k$ and the atoms are equally distributed, $N_k=N/M$, the linear combination corresponding to the sum $(\theta_1 + \ldots + \theta_M)/\sqrt{M}$ of all parameters can be measured with quantum gain, while all other orthogonal combinations will be measured with a statistical uncertainty greater than that for independent atoms (see Supplementary Text).
-However, a suitable distribution $N_k$ of atoms into the $M$ sensors in combination with local rotations of the individual sensor spins $\mathbf{S}_k$ can redistribute the quantum correlations to enhance the measurement of any parameter combination $\mathbf{n}\cdot\boldsymbol{\theta}$ of interest \cite{Gessner2020,Baamara2023} (see Supplementary Text).
-Moreover, by adjusting this redistribution from one measurement to the next, multiple parameter combinations can be estimated jointly, using global squeezing as the resource \cite{Baamara2023}.
-This approach overcomes the limitations pointed out previously \cite{Proctor2018} and achieves joint quantum enhancement for multiple parameters as long as their number is smaller than $N$.
+However, as we show theoretically and experimentally, local rotations of the individual sensor spins $\mathbf{S}_k$ can reconfigure the quantum correlations between the sensors, allowing us to achieve quantum enhancement for multiple parameters jointly, using global squeezing of the initial state as the resource \cite{Baamara2023}.
+Moreover, a suitable distribution $N_k$ of atoms into the $M$ sensors in combination with local rotations allows us to enhance the measurement of any parameter combination $\mathbf{n}\cdot\boldsymbol{\theta}$ of interest \cite{Gessner2020,Baamara2023} (see Supplementary Text).